Updated February 22. 2024

 Yes, contractions.
 Such as: “can not” becomes “can’t;” and “will not” becomes “won’t.”
 They help you sound natural, not like a robot.
 Not like an insecure “intellectual” trying to impress the reader.
 But as someone the reader can identify with and believe.
 Like you’re talking to the reader face-to-face.
 This technique goes a long way to getting a reader to stay with you.
 Don’t be afraid to use them.
 Your readers will appreciate it.

 Tip # 6.
 Read It Aloud before Publishing

 This tip is essential if you ever hope your writing to sound natural.
 Readers want you to talk to them, not at them.
 You need to sound like a natural person.
 One that genuinely wants to help the reader find solutions to their questions and problems.

 Reading what you’ve written out loud will force you to hear how you’ll sound to the reader.
 It’ll help you hear what sentences are too long, such as when you need to take a breath just to finish a sentence.
 You’ll hear which sentences are too awkward or hard to follow.
 You’ll be amazed at how much your writing will improve when you read it out loud.

-Remember, your job as a non-fiction writer is communicating clearly and concisely with your audience.
+Remember, your job as a non-fiction writer is to communicate clearly and concisely with your audience.
 Powerful writing is lean and straightforward.
 It’s easy to read and understand.
 First and foremost, you’re writing to help your readers.
 Writing in plain English will help your reader benefit from your message.
 And you will build a bigger audience and sell more books.